superhero-match/firebase-token/README.md

 Superhero Match is an open source dating app.

 ## firebase-token
-This micro-service is responsible for handling Firebase messaging token update functionality.
+This micro-service is responsible for handling Firebase user messaging token update functionality.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.